 The United States is the world's largest economy and the largest exporter and importer of goods and services.
 Trade is critical to America's prosperity - fueling economic growth, supporting good jobs at home, raising living standards and helping Americans provide for their families with affordable goods and services.

-The U.S. is the world's largest trading nation, with exports of goods and services of nearly $2.2 trillion in 2012.
+In 2017, the U.S. was the world's largest goods and services trading nation, with exports of goods and services totaling $2.35 trillion.

 Trade expansion benefits families and businesses by: